 There’s an old saying, “Bloom where you’re planted.”
 I don’t buy it.
-Just because you’re planted doesn’t mean you’ll bloom.
+As a gardener working with a difficult landscape, I learned that just because you’re planted doesn’t mean you’ll bloom.
 You may not even thrive.
 It may be that the best you can do is survive.
 The Full Moon phase of the lunation cycle will show you if you’re surviving, thriving, or blooming.

 When a plant, tree or shrub is being moved to new ground, it’s important to prepare the new spot for the plant’s optimal growth.
 The hole must be the right depth and width, the soil must be cleared of rocks and roots, tilled, and amended with the right fertilizer and nutrients.
 The soil must be the right ph.
 Water must be available and drain adequately, and there must be the proper mix of sunlight and shade.
 When all of those are right, it’s time for planting.

 Then the plant must be tended regularly as we wait for the bloom.

 This period of planting and tending is like the preparation phases, New through Gibbous, of the lunation cycle.
 The Full Moon is when the bloom reveals itself.
 Or not.

 Even when you’ve done everything right and all seems perfect, the transplant may not thrive.
 It may struggle to reach maturity.
 It may never bloom.
 At worst, the plant you’ve tended and nurtured wilts and dies.